Michael-Kidd/4th-Year---Emerging-Technology/README.md

 ### Prerequisites

 ----------
+* Anaconda - A free and open source distribution of the Python and R programming languages for data science and machine learning related applications.
 * Tkinter - A GUI used as standard in Python, We will use this to Take a Digit from the user.
 * Keras - A High level machine learning API, used to train neural networks.
 * Numpy - A fundamental package for scientific computing in python.
 We use it for array handling and random distributions.
 * Matplotlib - 2D plotting library for python.
 We use it to show plots in our notebooks.
 * SKlearn - Used for machine learning in Python.
 * Gzip - Lossless Compression and Decompression utility we use to manage the MNist Data Set.
 * Pillow - an image library in python.
 We will use it to manage images for our programs.

 ### Installing